davidohlander/Blixt-Zero-Homeassistant/README.md

 # Blixt-Zero-Homeassistant

 This is a documentation of the homeassistant setup for blixtzero.
+All sensors named zero1 can be duplicated to create an input for multiple blixt-zeros.

 ## Files: